 For many years there have been nuns of the Ukrainian Graeco-Catholic congregation of Sisters Servants of Mary Immaculate based in Great Britain, all of whom have arrived from various other countries.
 The first group settled in Bradford in 1957, and others have been based in London since 1963.
 In mid-2017 there was one nun living in Bradford and two in London.

-The UCC-GB is active in the field of complementary education within the Ukrainian community in the UK.
-In 1951-56 a Sunday school was run by the parish in Bolton for the teaching of religion, the Ukrainian language and the history of Ukraine (subsequently merging with the school run by the local branch of the Association of Ukrainians in Great Britain).
+The UCC-GB is active in the field of supplementary education within the Ukrainian community in the UK.
+In 1951-56 a supplementary school was run by the parish in Bolton for the teaching of religion, the Ukrainian language and the history of Ukraine (subsequently merging with the school run by the local branch of the Association of Ukrainians in Great Britain).
 From 1958 until the 1990s a similar church-based school was operated by the Sisters Servants of Mary Immaculate in Bradford.
-At various times priests and nuns have taught religion in Ukrainian Saturday schools in towns and cities where such schools have operated.
+At various times priests and nuns have taught religion in Ukrainian supplementary schools in towns and cities where such schools have operated.
 In recent years the teaching of religion has generally been based at church premises.

 The UCC-GB has also been active in the field of publishing.
 Between 1948 and 1975 it published the Nasha Tservka (Our Church) magazine.
 This was succeeded in 1977-1987 by a bulletin entitled Tserkovni Visti (Church News).
 In 2007-2008 four issues of a revived Nasha Tservka were published.